lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 In this report we will document and discuss the development process of the project.

 The report is comprised of three sections.
 The first part provides a general introduction to the Project, where the project idea as well as technology used will be addressed.
 The main section of this report is divided into two chapters: "Solution theory" and "Implementation".
-The "Solution Theory" chapter addresses the problems that needed to be solved in order to realize the project and the corresponding theoretical solutions to solve these problems.
+The "Solution Theory" chapter addresses the problems that needed to be solved in order to realize the project and the corresponding theoretical solutions for these problems.
 The "Implementation" chapter provides detailed explanations of how the solutions were actually implemented and draws a comparison between the theoretical solution and the actual implementation.
 Finally, the last part of the report focuses on the project results and provides a conclusion, evaluating whether we have achieved our project goals and discussing further improvements for the project as well as learning outcomes.

 ## Project introduction